 The graduate program in Genetics and Genomics is housed within the Department of Human Genetics at the University of Michigan, which was founded by Dr. James V. Neel in 1956 and was the first human genetics department in the United States.
 The initial focus of the department was human heredity, and this view has grown in breadth and depth through the genomic and post-genomic eras.

 The goal of the doctoral Program in Immunology at the University of Michigan is to train future leaders at the forefront of molecular and cellular immunology.
 Furthermore, our objective is to guide and prepare students for cutting-edge research in immunology while equipping them broadly to address scientific questions from multiple perspectives.

-As one of the earliest departments of its kind in the nation, the Department of Microbiology and Immunology has evolved from more than a century of pioneering excellence.
-Collectively, we conduct research in microbial pathogenesis as well as basic mechanisms of immunologic function and host defense using the tools of molecular biology, genetic screens, cell culture, models of infection, molecular imaging, transgenic animals, and bioinformatics.
+As one of the earliest departments of its kind in the nation, the Department of Microbiology and Immunology conducts research in microbial pathogenesis as well as basic mechanisms of immunologic function and host defense using the tools of molecular biology, genetic screens, cell culture, models of infection, molecular imaging, transgenic animals, and bioinformatics.

 The goal of the MCDB graduate program is to provide a solid foundation of scientific knowledge and technical skills that will mature our students into independent scientists while also providing enough flexibility to allow students to develop and explore their own research interests.